jlewi/foyle/docs/content/en/docs/blog/effectiveness_of_human_feedback.md

 </table>

-Table 2.
+<a name="table2">Table 2</a>.
 The full results for the evaluation dataset.
 The left column shows the evaluation prompt.
 The second column shows the most similar prior example (only the query is shown).
 The third column is the normalized distance for the baseline AI.
 The 4th column is the normalized distance when learning from prior examples.

-## Distance Metric
+### Distance Metric

 Our distance metrics assumes there are specific tools that should be used to accomplish a task even when different solutions might produce identical answers.
 In the context of devops this is desirable because there is a cost to supporting a tool; e.g. ensuring it is available on all machines.
 As a result, platform teams are often opinionated about how things should be done.